 What will we do?
 What difference will we make?
 Who is leading When will we do this? it by?
 Housing Develop and implement a new Tenant Participation The new strategy will review how we can best support tenant participation, Regeneration and Strategy. including embracing digital technology, to help us reach groups who have Development December 2022 Strategy. not been previously involved.
 Manager/ Housing Services Manager Homeless and Support the resettlement of refugees in to settled Safely resettle refugees within Renfrewshire Housing Support March 2023 accommodation within the social rented sector.
-Safety resettle refugees within Kennewshire team/ Housing March 2025 Services Manager Establish the Welcome Hub at Glasgow airport for Homeless and Ukrainian refugees Ensuring a warm and safe welcome for refugees from Ukraine Housing Support March 2023 Ottamaniengees Manager Support the Council's response to the Scottish Communities and Governments 'super sponsor' scheme for Ukrainian Safely resettle Ukrainian refugees within Renfrewshire Regulatory March 2023 refugees and the UK Government's "Homes for Ukraine" Carety recentle emannant enages and manner recommendations Manager scheme.
+Safety resettle refugees within Kennewshire team/ Housing Services Manager Establish the Welcome Hub at Glasgow airport for Homeless and Ukrainian refugees Ensuring a warm and safe welcome for refugees from Ukraine Housing Support March 2023 Ottamaniengees Manager Support the Council's response to the Scottish Communities and Governments 'super sponsor' scheme for Ukrainian Safely resettle Ukrainian refugees within Renfrewshire Regulatory March 2023 refugees and the UK Government's "Homes for Ukraine" Carety resetted on annual relagions maintenance and medical services.
+Manager scheme.
 Develop and promote the work of the Advocacy Team to This will help ensure that tenants in the private rented sector have access to Communities and support tenants within the private rented sector support and assistance available.
-Regulatory March 2023 · · Manager Deliver the key outputs from the 4th year of The RRTP details how those who are homeless will be provided with settled Homeless and Renfrewshire's Rapid Rehousing Transition Plan (RRTP) accommodation more quickly; spend reduced time in temporary Housing Support March 2023 , , , , , , , , , , , , , , , , , , , accommodation and have more access to up-scaled support.
+Regulatory March 2023 Manager Deliver the key outputs from the 4th year of The RRTP details how those who are homeless will be provided with settled Homeless and Renfrewshire's Rapid Rehousing Transition Plan (RRTP) accommodation more quickly; spend reduced time in temporary Housing Support March 2023 reamend on aprametration in the reamend of the ream accommodation and have more access to up-scaled support.
 Manager We will broaden the range of support and wellbeing initiatives provided for Homeless and Enhance our Sheltered Housing and Health & Wellbeing sheltered housing tenants, as well as rolling this out to older tenants living in Housing Support March 2023 service amenity housing.
 We will also offer access to health and wellbeing initiatives Manager to homeless applicants and housing support service users.